-- 1. This report covers the centralized review of the 2011 annual submission of Finland, coordinated by the UNFCCC secretariat, in accordance with decision 22/CMP.1.
-The review took place from 29 August to 3 September 2011 in Bonn, Germany, and was conducted by the following team of nominated experts from the UNFCCC roster of experts: generalists Mr. Bernd Gugele (European Union (EU)) and Mr. Newton Paciornik (Brazil); energy Mr. Qiang Liu (China), Mr. Ole-Kenneth Nielsen (Denmark) and Ms. Kennie Tsui (New Zealand); industrial processes Ms. Jolanta Merkeliene (Lithuania); agriculture Mr. Tom Wirth (United States of America); land use, land-use change and forestry (LULUCF) Mr. Toru Gomi (Japan) and Mr. Valentin Bellassen (France); and waste Mr. Pavel Gavrilita (Republic of Moldova).
+1. This report covers the centralized review of the 2011 annual submission of Finland, coordinated by the UNFCCC secretariat, in accordance with decision 22/CMP.1.
+The review took place from 29 August to 3 September 2011 in Bonn, Germany, and was conducted by the following team of nominated experts from the UNFCCC roster of experts: generalists - Mr. Bernd Gugele (European Union (EU)) and Mr. Newton Paciornik (Brazil); energy - Mr. Qiang Liu (China), Mr. Ole-Kenneth Nielsen (Denmark) and Ms. Kennie Tsui (New Zealand); industrial processes - Ms. Jolanta Merkeliene (Lithuania); agriculture - Mr. Toru Wirth (United States of America); land use, land-use change and forestry (LULUCF) - Mr. Toru Gomi (Japan) and Mr. Valentin Bellassen (France); and waste - Mr. Pavel Gavrilita (Republic of Moldova).
 In addition, Mr. Nielsen supported the review of the industrial processes and waste sectors.
-Mr. Gugele and Mr. Paciornik were the lead reviewers.
-The review was coordinated by Ms. Barbara Muik and Mr. Roman Payo (UNFCCC secretariat). - 2.
-In accordance with the "Guidelines for review under Article 8 of the Kyoto Protocol" (decision 22/CMP.1), a draft version of this report was communicated to the Government of Finland, which provided comments that were considered and incorporated, as appropriate, into this final version of the report.
+Mr. Gugele and Mr. Roman Payo (UNFCCC secretariat).

+2. In accordance with the "Guidelines for review under Article 8 of the Kyoto Protocol" (decision 22/CMP.1), a draft version of this report was communicated to the Government of Finland, which provided comments that were considered and incorporated, as appropriate, into this final version of the report.